 In today’s fast-paced manufacturing environment, improving productivity is at the top of every plant manager’s mind.
 Tracking Key Performance Indicators (KPIs) is vital to improving manufacturing performance.
-In the past, companies have relied on separate departments – think engineering, quality, finance and operations – with each gathering their own data and analyzing past performance.
-This can lead to outdated information and missing cross-functional correlations, making it difficult to implement meaningful change.

 While all elements factor into the complexity of a project, wire and cable play a significant role in the success or failure of a job – especially when you consider that the materials are 15-20 percent of the total spend, and the installation time accounts for almost 20 percent.

 Did you know that only about 42 percent of the time on a job site is productive work?
 The rest of that time is waste.
 Identifying these areas of waste and reducing labor by just 5 percent has the ability to double a contractor’s profitability.

 What do we mean by end-points, and why do they matter?
 We’re talking about end-point applications, and they’re important when it comes to choosing the right UTP cabling solution for the right end-point application.